 This allows you to have an algebra of parsers.

-It's an extremely attractive idea.
+It is an extremely attractive idea.

-But, exciting as the new mathematics is, the underlying parsing theory contains nothing new -- it is the decades-old recursive descent, unchanged.
+Exciting as the new mathematics is, the underlying parsing theory contains nothing new -- it is the decades-old recursive descent, unchanged.
 Hutton's example language is extremely basic -- his operator expressions require left association, but not precedence.
 Left association is implemented by post-processing.

 Hutton's main presentation does not use monads.